Australian money and currency

 There are ATMs (cash machines) on most streets in Cairns city, shopping centres, banks and arcades.

 Australia uses Australian dollars and cents.
 Banks will accept all other currencies.
-Credit cards are easy to use in Cairns, and there are a vast amount of ATM and Eftpos machines that will work with most overseas accounts.
+Credit cards are easy to use in Cairns, and a vast amount of ATM and Eftpos machines will work with most overseas accounts.

 Australian notes are made of polymer (plastic), so no worries if they go through the washing machine but not the dryer!
 The letters are colourful and easily recognized.